Press-f-Dev/Press-F/README.md

 ![image](https://github.com/Press-f-Dev/Press-F/assets/157921624/1fbf1d8d-4e2f-4ddf-815a-3cf75a301758)

+Quick user tip: With how Palworld reads keyboard inputs, in order for the application to work properly for you, make sure there are no items completed i.e. the "acquire" option is active.
+If there is an item to acquire before you run the "Hold F Key" function, your character will grab the item, but they will not start crafting/cooking.
+Unfortunately that's just how the game works so make sure it's clear!
+If you start the "Hold F Key" and the "acquire" option is active, no worries!
+Just click the "Release F Key" button, then acquire the item, and then click the "Hold F Key" button and you're good to go!

 The application is completely free, but if the application has helped you and you'd like to support me I have a link to my buymeacoffee account in the top left corner of the application!

+Thank you for using Press F and good luck out there ethically (or unethically haha) catching and working those Pals!